 "That's why I wanted you with me.
 You're American."

 I pressed PLAY for Arthur Lee and Love's IF 6 WAS 9 and my foot hit the gas.

 Fifty miles east of KC rain sploshed off the four-laner and I slowed to 50.

 THE WIZARD OF OZ belonged to Kansas.
 The sky turned black.

 "Stormy weather."
 It scared Brock.

 "Nothing to worry about."
-I kept the Ford under 50.

 "I love America."
 Brock filmed two minutes of our approach.

 I doubted any of it would be in his film.

 "My friend, Joe, ran away to Kansas City in 1965.
 He was 13 and wanted to see if there were any pretty girls there."